AtSign8877/Pokemon-Evolved/README.md

 + Do not go back to the SS Anne after leaving (plz)

 ## How to Install
-1. Acquire a copy of Pokemon Leafgreen V1.1 (USA)
+1. Acquire a copy of Pokémon Leafgreen V1.1 (USA)
 2. Download evolutions.ips from this github repo
-3. Use a tool like Lunar IPS to apply ips file to copy of Pokemon Leafgreen V1.1 (USA)
+3. Use a tool like Lunar IPS to apply ips file to copy of Pokémon Leafgreen V1.1 (USA)

 ## Credits
 + calicorn: https://calicorn.tumblr.com/